snowdrop/ocp-fmp-build-install/README.md

 mvn fabric8:resource
 ```

-**Remark** :
+**Remarks** :
 - During the execution of this maven goal, the DeploymentConfig, Service and Route resources (yaml, json)
 are created under the following directory `target/classes/META-INF/fabric8/openshift` for the
 individual files.
 An OpenShift list is generated at the root of this folder `target/classes/META-INF/fabric8/`.
 The tool will also generate k8s resource files
 - No `BuildConfig` exists as it is created on-the-fly during `fabric8:build` goal execution

 - Apply the resources